Do you think you have birds?

 Don't waste time, book a treatment now with one of our experts

-Many of the bird species in Australia are good to have around, thanks to their attractive plumage and birdsong.
-However, some birds can become a serious nuisance in the wrong locations, especially the Indian Myna bird.
+Many of the bird species in New Zealand are good to have around, thanks to their attractive plumage and birdsong.
+However, some birds can become a serious nuisance in the wrong locations, such as Mynas, Starlings and Sparrows.

 Learn more below about common types of pest birds found across the country.